Refined disk potentials for immersed Lagrangian surfaces: Introduction

 \begin{thm} Fix a spin structure on $ L_p$ that does not bound.
 There exists a basis $(x,y)$ of $H_1( L_{p})$ such that the LG potential $W_{ L_{p}}(x,y)$ is obtained from the potential $W_L(p,q,t)$ of the immersed sphere by making the following substitutions:

 Similarly, there exists a basis $(x,y)$ of $H_{1}(L_{q})$ such that the LG potential $W_{ L_{q}}(x,y)$ is obtained from $W_L(p,q,t)$ by making the substitution:

 \end{thm}

-\begin{rmk} When $L$ is a general monotone immersed Lagrangian surface, one can choose any double point of $L$ and perform surgery on that double point with zero area parameter.
+Theorem \ref{thm:toric_pot1} is proved at the end of Section \ref{sec:CurvesOnFilling}. \begin{rmk} When $L$ is a general monotone immersed Lagrangian surface, one can choose any double point of $L$ and perform surgery on that double point with zero area parameter.
 This gives two monotone immersions $ L_{p}, L_{q}$ with one less double point.
 Our proof of the surgery formula is local and applies in this more general context relating the potentials of $L$, $ L_p$ and $ L_q$, see Proposition~\ref{prp:surg}. \end{rmk}

 \begin{rmk} Theorem~\ref{thm:toric_pot1} implies the wall-crossing formula for the mutation of the Lagrangian torus $ L_{p}$ into $ L_{q}$ which was predicted in the context of symplectic topology by Auroux~\cite{Au07,Au09} and proved in \cite{PT17}. \end{rmk}